mattdp/partreach/config/jekyll/_posts/2014-11-18-injection_molding_through_alibaba_case_study.markdown

 People love Gulpo.
 And so do we.

 Gulpo is a novelty car emblem conceived by Zach Weinersmith and the Saturday Morning Breakfast Cereal (SMBC) team.
-After Gulpo made its debut on their <a href="http://www.smbc-comics.com/?id=2094" target="_blank">daily-updated webcomic</a> in late 2010, there was large demand from SMBC's fanbase to actually produce these car emblems for sale on SMBC's website.
+After Gulpo made its debut on their <a href="http://www.smbc-comics.com/?id=2094" target="_blank">daily webcomic</a> in late 2010, there was large demand from SMBC's fanbase to actually produce these car emblems for sale on SMBC's website.
 After finding someone who could produce a small batch, the product went on sale and was sold out in 2013.
 Gulpo was a success.

-<h1>The Problem</h1>
+<h1>Focus</h1>

+This is the story of how one relatively simple hardware product was made, and SupplyBetter's part in that process.
+Our goal in this two-part post is to provide a detailed account of the steps involved going from a design to physical part, so readers currently in the middle of (or about to embark on) a serious hardware project can learn from our experience.
+When you need custom parts, parts that can't be bought from a website or catalog, finding the right company to make them is often challenging.
+The effort necessary for success involves the intersection of two very different skillsets: engineering and business.
+If you're not good at both, you can quickly find yourself <a href="http://money.cnn.com/2012/12/18/technology/innovation/kickstarter-ship-delay/index.html" target="_blank">ill-equipped to address the tradeoffs</a> that need to be made in order to manufacture your product.

+With this project we'll keep discussion of engineering requirements to a minimum, in order to focus on the business risks involved, and the attention to detail necessary to successfully outsource custom mechanical parts (here's a short list of the kinds of engineering details we're thankful we don't have to discuss: <a href="http://en.wikipedia.org/wiki/Geometric_dimensioning_and_tolerancing" targer="_blank">GD&T</a> interpretation; <a href="http://en.wikipedia.org/wiki/Statistical_process_control" target="_blank">Statistical Process Control (SPC)</a>; Intellectual Property (IP) concerns; certifications (e.g. UL, CE, etc); and technical/engineering language barriers).
+Even though the particular details of this project may not directly apply to your product, the insights gained and lessons learned apply to anyone developing hardware.

+<h1>Gulpo Mark I and the Limitations of Laser Cutting</h1>

-<strong>tl;dr:</strong> SMBC could not profitably scale up to meet demand, due to the limitations imposed by the manufacturing process used to produce the original run of Gulpos.
+<strong>tl;dr:</strong> SMBC could not profitably scale up to meet demand, due to the financial and quality limitations imposed by the manufacturing process used to produce the original run of Gulpos.

 <div>
 <div style="display:inline-block; max-width:50%; float:left">